 Scripture informs us of two different, diametrically opposed kinds of happiness.
 One springs forth from engaging in fruits of the Holy Spirit (Galatians 5:22), whereas the latter comes from partaking in fleshly desires (Hebrews 11:25).
 What needs to be addressed here is the fact that allowing sin to have dominion over our lives is futile, and dangerous to the soul (Galatians 6:7-9).
 It is unprofitable for us.
 Fulfilling sinful lusts can only result in feeling finite, temporary satisfaction.
 In other words, surrendering our will to sin can only result in us feeling a self-deceptive perversion of happiness.
 Sin is defined scripturally to mean the breaking of God's commandments (1 John 3:4).
 It is a failure to live up to reality.
 It is a failure to appreciate the good things that God has designed for us.
 A sin addiction necessarily involves a repetitive cycle of engaging in that specific transgression.
 It is pointless to continue in that lifestyle because it can never satisfy the longings of the human soul.
-This is a form of selfishness.
-This is a form of idolatry.
-This is a form of slavery.
-It is lawlessness.
-It is rebellion.
+This is a form of selfishness and idolatry.
+Sinful lifestyles are a form of slavery and lawlessness.
 Quite simply, we cannot resort to a finite source to quench a longing that demands infinite fulfillment.
-A lifestyle of sin is simply unworkable.
 We cannot have lasting happiness and fulfillment apart from God.
 It is only through Him that we even consistently adhere to objective moral laws.
 It is only through Him that we can have peace and order.
-Happiness is not a byproduct of holiness, but rather is holiness (Psalm 1:1-3; Matthew 5:2-12).
-It can only be found in serving God according to His will.
+Joy is not a byproduct of holiness, but rather is holiness itself (Psalm 1:1-3; Matthew 5:2-12).
+It can only be found in serving God according on His terms.

-This essay has been written to explain what it means to be happy, the source of true happiness, and what it should be centered on.
-Any happiness that we as believers experience is centered around the divine Person of Jesus Christ.
-We are set free from sin and desolation through the transforming power of the Holy Spirit and the glorious gospel.
+This essay has been written to explain what it means to be happy and our source of true and lasting happiness.
+Any happiness that we as Christians experience is centered around the Person and work of Jesus Christ.
+We are set free from sin through the transforming power of the Holy Spirit.
 God is worthy of our dedication.
 Our joyous state should therefore be a positive reflection of our spiritual health.
-It should remain through times of tribulation because they are meant to build up our virtues.
-We should be striving to becoming closer to God, rather than separating ourselves from His presence.
-His desire that mankind be saved should be magnified through our preaching and character.
+We should be striving to be holy as God Himself is holy.
+His desire that we be saved should be magnified through our preaching and character.
 This is true happiness.
 The world is not our home, and so we should not strive to live like the world.
-The ways of the world are the ways of darkness, which is contrary to the Light.
-Sin can never result in happiness.
-It is pure bondage of the soul, with results being sacrilegious thoughts, words, and deeds.
+Sin can never result in happiness or fulfillment.
 Our hearts need to be right with God in order to experience eternal bliss.